dts/increase-round-up/README.md

 2. Create a secret (I named mine "increase-round-up").
 3. Paste in the configuration, a template is in "secret-example.json" (you'll need to copy some account IDs and your group's bearer token into this).
 4. Copy the "name" of the secret into .env-tmpl and save it as .env.
+5. Grant the "secret accessor" permission on the secret to the "<project-name>@appspot.gserviceaccount.com" serviceaccount.
-5. Deploy the function to google with a `npm run deploy`.
+6. Deploy the function to google with a `npm run deploy`.
-6. Google will print out the URL of your new cloud function, it will look like:
+7. Google will print out the URL of your new cloud function, it will look like:

 ```
 httpsTrigger: